 Narrator: Simon Vance

-What I Disliked: Nothing – this is an excellent way to end this trilogy.
+What I Disliked: Nothing – I really enjoyed this book.

 What Others Think: